 Basing your prices on your costs has major disadvantages

-- Cost-plus pricing is common, but does not take into account the level of demand and competition.
+- Cost-plus pricing, which involves adding mark-up to breakeven, is common but does not take into account the level of demand and competition.

 - Cost-plus pricing ignores brand image and market position.
 When you want to create the perception of a high-quality brand, the price needs to reflect this.